Carchemish: Current status

 In February 2016, a prefabricated security wall (thus with no foundations that could have damaged the ancient site) was completed by the Turkish Army to the south of the railway, stretching between the Euphrates bridge and the train station of Karkamış.

 History

 The site has been occupied since the Neolithic and Chalcolithic periods (pot burials).

 Early Bronze

+Early Bronze IIIB

+In the late Early Bronze, cist tombs dating to around 2400 BC have been found.